DjPale/luxe-hscript-reload/README.md

 Called from hscript.Interp::exprReturn hscript/Interp.hx line 211
 ```

-The only thing I could figure out the help was the fact that I most likely do a lot of very small changes, so when something stops working, backtrace a few steps and try to locate the culprit.
-In many cases there are `null` references as a result of missing `import` statements in script.
-Also, runaway event handlers contributed to some of my bugs.

 ### Notes about class availability for scripts

 * Haxe can't load classes which aren't declared at compile time.
 Imports that are not used anywhere are by default ignored by the Haxe Dead Code Elimination (DCE).
 This must therefore be turned on in the flow file under the `build` section like this: `flags: ['-dce no']`.